Hey all, I hope you’re staying safe during these unpredictable times.

 Nourish yourself with good – Nourish and honour your body and know that it/and you deserve the very best.
 Keep in mind that you have to do what works for you.
 Don’t feel like you have to do what everyone else is doing.

-Take care of yourself – I already touched on this briefly but I can’t tell you the importance of taking some time to just looking after yourself.
+Take care of yourself and slow down – I already touched on this briefly but I can’t tell you the importance of taking some time to just looking after yourself.
 I choose to pamper myself.
 I actually diarise it and make it a part of my to do list for the week.

 Cook and Bake? – For me cooking and baking is time for me.
 It is a time I am completely mindful.
 Often, it can even be meditative and calming too.
 What makes you feel this way?
 Try and figure out what it is and then make time to do it as often as you can.